Key Takeaways

 Talent and HR management

 Expanding globally opens up a wide range of talent for businesses to tap into, but recruiting and retaining global talent can be complex.
-When recruiting globally as part of your global expansion, it's essential to consider local talent pools, labour laws, and cultural preferences.
+When recruiting globally as part of your global expansion, it's essential to consider local talent pools, labor laws, and cultural preferences.
 Collaborating with local recruitment agencies or Employer of Record service providers can help facilitate and streamline the hiring process.

 Effective HR management is another key requirement for global expansion that extends to payroll, tax, benefits, deductions, leave, etc. Handling these responsibilities efficiently and compliantly can strain business resources in terms of both time and cost.
 This is where outsourcing HR responsibilities to local expert service providers can help.